How to Choose the Best Weekender or Overnight Bag (Expert Advice)

 If you're looking to spend between $100 and $200 the market opens up a bit.
-When you move over the $100 mark for a man-made weekend bag, the quality takes a jump up.
+When you move over the $100 mark for man-made weekend bags, the quality takes a jump up.
 Why?

 Companies know you can spend less than half on a nylon duffle bag so they better add some value.
 This typically takes the form of better quality, heavier nylon materials, nicer hardware (think metal instead of plastic), padding and a liner of some sort that finishes the interior.
 Look for these features as prices climb.